EncoreTechnologies/puppet-patching/REFERENCE.md

 ### cache_update

 Updates the targets update cache.
-For RHEL/CentOS this means a `yum makecache fast`.
+For RHEL/CentOS this means a `yum clean expire-cache`.
 For Debian this means a `apt update`.
 For Windows this means a Windows Update refresh.

 **Supports noop?** true